grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.48.2015.1
+- New canvas: hopefully fix usage of Time+ in the last moment

 1.47.2015.1
 - Automatically fix panel and game URLs to be more canonical
 - Show panel position on submitted panel page, if option is enabled